 The University of Notre Dame seeks to be a preeminent research university with a distinctive Catholic character and an unsurpassed commitment to undergraduate and post-baccalaureate education, aims that provide the foundation for its academic mission.

-As Notre Dame’s chief academic officer, Provost Tom Burish is responsible for the stewardship of this mission, serving as the principal representative of the academy to both internal and external constituencies and leading strategic academic initiatives on behalf of the University.
-Working with the associate provosts, the vice president for research, the deans, the University librarian, and other academic leaders, he seeks to cultivate a learning community that challenges and engages students, inspires leading research and scholarship, and appreciates all intellectual inquiry as a pursuit of truth.
+As provost, John T. McGreevy is Notre Dame’s chief academic officer and is responsible for the stewardship of this mission, serving as the principal representative of the academy to both internal and external constituencies and leading strategic academic initiatives on behalf of the University.
+Working with the associate provosts, the vice president for research, the associate vice president for undergraduate enrollment, the deans, the University librarian, and other academic leaders, he seeks to cultivate a learning community that challenges and engages students, inspires leading research and scholarship, and appreciates all intellectual inquiry as a pursuit of truth.

-The Office of the Provost is divided into four major functional areas—budget and planning, undergraduate studies, faculty affairs, and internationalization—with an associate provost providing support in each.
+The Office of the Provost is divided into several major functional areas, with an associate provost providing leadership in each:

 - Strategic Initiatives

 Notre Dame has had six provosts since establishing the position in 1970: Rev. James Burtchaell, C.S.C.
 (1970–1977), Timothy O’Meara (1978–1996), Nathan Hatch (1996–2005), Tom Burish (2005–2020), Marie Lynn Miranda (2020–2021), and John T. McGreevy (2022-present).